flyteorg/flytesnacks/docs/index.md

 ## What's Next?

-Follow the rest of the sections in the documentation to get a better understanding of the key constructs that make Flyte such a powerful orchestration tool 💪.
+Follow the rest of the sections in the documentation to get a better understanding of the key constructs that make Flyte a powerful orchestration tool 💪.

 ```{admonition} Recommendation
 :class: tip